JoshuaOnaiwu/node-app-ci-cd/README.md

 This project implements a full DevSecOps CI/CD pipeline for a Node.js application deployed to AWS EKS.

-The pipeline automates:

-Application build and testing

-Dependency vulnerability scanning with Snyk

-Docker image creation

-Secure image push to Amazon ECR

-Kubernetes deployment update

-Rollout validation

-Horizontal Pod Autoscaling

-Cluster monitoring with Prometheus & Grafana

-Each commit to the main branch triggers a complete automated build and deployment cycle.

-Only validated and scanned artifacts are deployed to the Kubernetes cluster.
+The GitHub Actions pipeline automates the build, security validation, containerization, and deployment workflow.

+The application is packaged as a Docker image, securely pushed to Amazon ECR, and deployed to a Kubernetes (EKS) cluster using predefined manifests.

+Before deployment, the pipeline incorporates Snyk dependency scanning to identify vulnerabilities in the application dependencies, ensuring that only secure artifacts are released.

+The deployment process includes automated rollout validation and horizontal pod autoscaling.
+Monitoring is enabled through Prometheus and Grafana installed via Helm to provide observability into cluster health and application performance.

 📍 Project Status